manymoments/manymoments.github.io/start-here.markdown

 ---

 {: .box-note}
-This page is a dynamically changing index of all posts on Decentralized Thoughts.
-Over time it will contain material for a graduate course on Blockchains (currently with a focus on consensus, but stay tuned).
-You can read all the posts chronologically [here](https://decentralizedthoughts.github.io/).
+This page contains material for a graduate course on Blockchains and Distributed Computing with a dash of Cryptography (stay tuned for more).
+Or read [posts chronologically](https://decentralizedthoughts.github.io/).

-We would love to get your feedback and thoughts on [Twitter](https://twitter.com/ittaia/status/1421066572207169544?s=20).
+We would love to get your feedback.
+If you find a post useful, or have a suggestion to improve, drop us a comment on [Twitter](https://twitter.com/ittaia/status/1421066572207169544?s=20).

 # Basics, Foundations, and Classics

-You can start with the definition of [Consensus and Agreement](/2019-06-27-defining-consensus/).
+Start with the definition of [Consensus and Agreement](/2019-06-27-defining-consensus/).
 Then learn about the [network model](/2019-06-01-2019-5-31-models/), the [threshold adversary](/2019-06-17-the-threshold-adversary/) model, and the [power of the adversary](/2019-06-07-modeling-the-adversary/).
-Finally, many protocols need a [trusted setup phase](/2019-07-19-setup-assumptions/).
-You can learn about different [relaxations of Broadcast](/2019-10-22-flavours-of-broadcast/).
+Many protocols need a [trusted setup phase](/2019-07-19-setup-assumptions/).

-Checkout out our [consensus cheat sheet](https://decentralizedthoughts.github.io/2021-10-29-consensus-cheat-sheet/) for a quick overview of what is possible and impossible.
+The [consensus cheat sheet](https://decentralizedthoughts.github.io/2021-10-29-consensus-cheat-sheet/) gives a quick overview of what is possible and impossible.
+You can build half a course just from the upper bounds and lower bounds linked from it.

+## Variants of consensus and broadcast

 [Approximate agreement](https://decentralizedthoughts.github.io/2022-06-07-approx-agreement-one/) is a variation that considers rational input values.

+This post surcharge many [relaxations of Broadcast](/2019-10-22-flavours-of-broadcast/).

 ## Synchronous Protocols

-Under synchrony, a classic Byzantine Broadcast protocol is the [Dolev-Strong Authenticated Broadcast protocol](/2019-12-22-dolev-strong/).
-You can read about more recent protocols such as [Sync HotStuff](/2019-11-12-Sync-HotStuff/), an [optimal optimistically responsive synchronous protocol](/2020-06-12-optimal-optimistic-responsiveness/), and simple streamlined synchronous protocol called [Streamlet](/2020-05-14-streamlet/).
-For more related work there is a survey of [authenticated protocols under the synchrony assumption](/2019-11-11-authenticated-synchronous-bft/).
+The Synchronous is a good place to start because protocols are simpler.

 For a simple and classic Synchronous Byzantine agreement protocol, checkout [Phase-King](https://decentralizedthoughts.github.io/2022-06-09-phase-king-via-gradecast/).

+Under synchrony, a classic Byzantine Broadcast protocol (with a PKI) is the [Dolev-Strong Authenticated Broadcast protocol](/2019-12-22-dolev-strong/).

+More recent State Machine Replication protocols such as [Sync HotStuff](/2019-11-12-Sync-HotStuff/), an [optimal optimistically responsive synchronous protocol](/2020-06-12-optimal-optimistic-responsiveness/), and simple streamlined synchronous protocol called [Streamlet](/2020-05-14-streamlet/).
+This post provides a survey of [authenticated protocols under the synchrony assumption](/2019-11-11-authenticated-synchronous-bft/).

 For a simple non-equivocation protocol, checkout [Crusader Broadcast]().